Qin Qin Gong

 Qin Qin Gong taught Molecular and Cellular Biology Lab at University of Kansas during his graduate study there.
 He has done cutting edge research in several subfields of biological sciences such as biotechnology, biochemistry, plant physiology and evolutionary genetics.
 His current academic interest focuses on mathematical modeling and computer simulation for the study of evolutionary theory and the evolution of human behavior and culture.

 Gong is an active basketball player, volleyball and beach volleyball practitioner and lover of many other sports.
 He loves reading on science, arts and philosophy, sci-fi movies, staying with family and friends, and driving on the country roads.

-- Gong, Q., The effects of directional epistasis on molecular evolution, Journal of Theoretical Biology, under review.
+- Gong, Q., The effects of directional epistasis on molecular evolution, Journal of Theoretical Biology, in process.